ivywireline/project2-digit-recognition/README.md

 Check out the following files: faces.py, digits.py, deepfaces,py

 # Report
-Detailed report on what the code is doing is in this file `deepnn.pdf`.
+Detailed report on what the code is doing is in this file [deepnn.pdf](https://github.com/ivywireline/project2-digit-recognition/blob/master/deepnn.pdf).